-Revenue
+Net Product Revenue

-Net product sales includes gross sales of WAKIX less provisions for sales discounts and allowances, which includes trade allowances, rebates to government and commercial entities, and discounts.
+Net product revenue includes gross product shipments less provisions for sales discounts and allowances, which includes trade allowances, rebates to government and commercial entities, and other discounts.
 Although we expect net sales to increase over time, provisions for sales discounts and allowances may fluctuate based on the mix of sales to different customer segments and/or changes in our estimates.
-For further discussion of the components of Revenue, see "-Critical Accounting Policies and Significant Judgments and Estimates."
+For further discussion of the components of Revenue, see "- Critical Accounting Policies and Significant Judgments and Estimates."